'Millennial Farmer' Gives His Nearly 1M YouTube Subscribers A Glimpse At Life In Rural Minnesota

 “The biggest thing I’d like to get across is to highlight the fact that farmers are people.
 And we are still the same family farmers out here doing what we’ve done for hundreds of years.
 The same people out here that love the land and take care of the land,” Johnson said.

-Johnson doesn’t have livestock so in the winter he will visit dairy and poultry farms to highlight what those farmers are doing.MORE NEWS: 'This Is A Year Unlike Any Other': Local Toy Stores Deal With Supply Chain Shortages
+Johnson doesn’t have livestock so in the winter he will visit dairy and poultry farms to highlight what those farmers are doing.MORE NEWS: Dave Chappelle, Justin Bieber Spotted At Minneapolis' Lotus Restaurant Over The Weekend

 More On WCCO.com: